Pictures from our very

-Parking is available behind and next to the church and parking is also available on the surrounding streets.
+Some parking is available behind the building and parking is also available on the surrounding streets.
 (14th St., 15th St., Arbor Dr., etc.)

 |What:||This year we'll begin the

-"Reunion" in the sanctuary upstairs with a short Opening Program and an
+"Reunion" in the chapel upstairs with a short Opening Program and an

 introduction of guests between noon and 12:45.